Asymptotic Expansion for Forward-Backward SDEs with Jumps: Forward and Backward SDEs

-Let us remark on the practical implications of the Assumptions \ref{assumption-X} and \ref{assumption-Y}, since some readers may find that the smoothness assumption is too restrictive.
-Since the financial problems relevant for the BSDEs are inevitably non-linear, we are forced to consider in a portfolio level.
+\begin{remark} Let us remark on the practical implications of the Assumptions \ref{assumption-X} and \ref{assumption-Y}, since some readers may find that the smoothness assumptions are too restrictive.
+In Appendix~\ref{sec-smoothing}, we prove a smooth approximation theorem for FBSDEs which justifies Assumptions~\ref{assumption-X} and \ref{assumption-Y} whenever the standard Lipschitz conditions are satisfied.

+Since the financial problems relevant for BSDEs are inevitably non-linear, we are forced to consider in a portfolio level.
 Thus, $\xi$ and $f$ are likely to be given by complicated piecewise linear functions, which involve a large number of non-smooth points.
-The first step we can do is to approximate the overall form of these functions by smooth ones by introducing appropriate mollifiers.
+The first step we can do is to approximate these functions by smooth ones by introducing mollifiers or projecting onto Chebyshev polynomials, for example.
 In the industry, this is quite common even for linear products such as a digital option to make delta hedging feasible in practice.
 A small additional fee arising from a mollifier is charged to a client as a hedging cost.
-It is also used for CVA evaluation by Henry-Labord\`ere (2012)~\cite{Henry}, for example.
-We think that making the approximation procedures more complicated by rigorously dealing with the non-smoothness fails to evaluate the relative importance of practical matters.
-In fact, we will provide a rigorous justification for the above smoothing arguments using the stability result in Section~\ref{sec-smoothing}, which tells that one can safely work on $\calc_b^{\infty}$ functions whenever rather mild conditions are satisfied.
+It is also used for CVA evaluation by Henry-Labord\`ere (2012)~\cite{Henry}. \end{remark}